tbensky/npct/README.md

 * Name logging algorithm

+	* For storing each name, 20 bytes are needed: 16 for the ID + 2 for the health code + 2 for the occurrence count.

-	* The logging algorithm is a circular buffer that starts kicking out the oldest name at when 5,000 are stored (seems like one can safely `malloc` 100,000 bytes on the stock ESP32 partition).
+	* The logging algorithm is a circular buffer that starts kicking out the oldest name at when 5,000 are stored (seems like one can safely `malloc` 100,000 bytes on the stock ESP32 partition, and 100,000/20 = 5,000 possible name stored.

 	* It maintains a count for repeated incoming names, instead of storing another copy of the same name.

 	* It won't allow the same name to be logged (or counted) successively.  *Some other* name must come in first.

-	* For storing each name, 20 bytes are needed: 16 for the ID + 2 for the health code + 2 for the occurrence count (from above: 100,000/20 = 5,000 possible name stored).